The Award and Getting it Right

 - Family members, including extended family, cannot be assessors

 - Choose your assessor before you start your activity.
-They need to personally oversee what you are doing, mentor you and monitor improvement over the time of the level you are doing.
+They need to personally oversee what you are doing at least once every 28 days, mentor you and monitor improvement over the time of the level you are doing.

 - Your assessor must be an adult with relevant experience to your chosen activity.

 - The assessors report needs to be specific.
 It must include confirmation of regular attendance and a comment on your improvement in your activity.

 - Activities should take place in the following order for the Adventurous Journey section:

 While there are lots of school activities that can count towards your Award, you can't count anything that is part of your everyday classwork, homework or related assignments.
 Here is a list of extracuricular activites that fit with the Award sections Extracurricular School Activities